-1. Severance Pay:
+m.
+Severance pay:

-The Company's liability for severance pay is calculated pursuant to Israeli severance pay law based on the most recent salary of the employees multiplied by the number of years of employment as of the balance sheet date.
-The Company records as expenses the increase in the severance liability, net of earnings from the related investment fund.
+The Company's liability for severance pay for periods prior to December 31, 2006 is calculated pursuant to Israeli severance pay law based on the most recent salary of the employees multiplied by the number of years of employment as of the balance sheet date.
+The Company records as expenses the increase in the severance liability, net of earnings (losses) from the related investment fund.
 Employees are entitled to one month's salary for each year of employment, or a portion thereof.
 Until December 31, 2006, the Company's liability is partially provided by monthly payments deposited with insurers; any unfunded amounts would be paid from operating funds and are covered by a provision established by the Company.